 In 2009, I developed and organized the first Conference on Social Psychology in Ireland (C-SPI) with the support of colleagues in the department.
 The conference took place on May 28-29 at the University of Limerick, with keynote addresses by Professor Constantine Sedikides (University of Southampton) and Professor Stephen Reicher (University of St. Andrews).
 In 2011, the 2nd C-SPI was organised by my colleague Anca Minescu.
 The next C-SPI is planned for 2013.
 For more information about C-SPI feel free to contact me or visit the website of our department (www.ul.ie/psychology, then click on News & Events).

-In 2009, I took the lead in developing a new MSc programme, the MSc in Psychological Science.
-This 12-month programme covers research methods and offers a menu of diverse areas in psychology (e.g., cognition, sports psychology, organisational psychology, social psychology).
+* In 2009, I took the lead in developing a new MSc programme, the MSc in Psychological Science.
+This 12-month programme covers research methods and offers a menu of diverse areas in psychology (e.g., cognition, sports psychology, organizational psychology, social psychology).
 This exciting programme runs at UL since 2010.
-For more information please contact the current course director, Dr. Stephen Gallagher, and/or check out this link:
+I have been the course director for this course from 2010 to 2013.
+For more information please contact the current course director, Dr. Stephen Gallagher, and/or check out this link: https://tinyurl.com/MScPsychSciUL

-Voluntary Internship Programme (VIP):
+Voluntary Internship Programme (VIP)

 Based on my research experiences with highly motivated (and smart) undergraduate students at NYU, I developed a voluntary internship programme in research and teaching at Tilburg University.
 This extra-curricular programme was met with great enthusiasm by students, staff, and a teaching evaluation committee.
 Shortly after taking on the position at the University of Limerick in 2008, I developed a similar (but more fleshed out) programme at our department, the Voluntary Internship Programme in Research (VIP-R).
 This programme gives highly motivated students the chance to work with faculty members and their lab groups on research topics that they are interested in.
 In my case, the research topics lie in the areas of social cognition and decision making.